BVLC/caffe/docs/installation.md

-    for x in snappy leveldb gflags glog szip lmdb homebrew/science/opencv; do brew uninstall $x; brew install --build-from-source --fresh -vd $x; done brew uninstall protobuf; brew install --build-from-source --with-python --fresh -vd protobuf brew install --build-from-source --with-python --fresh -vd boost
+    for x in snappy leveldb gflags glog szip lmdb homebrew/science/opencv; do brew uninstall $x; brew install --build-from-source --fresh -vd $x; done brew uninstall protobuf; brew install --build-from-source --with-python --fresh -vd protobuf brew install --build-from-source --fresh -vd boost boost-python

 **Note** that `brew install --build-from-source --fresh -vd boost` is fine if you do not need the Caffe Python wrapper.

 **Note** that the HDF5 dependency is provided by Anaconda Python in this case.
 If you're not using Anaconda, include `hdf5` in the list above.

-**Note** that in order to build the caffe python wrappers you must install boost using the --with-python option:
+**Note** that in order to build the Caffe Python wrappers you must install `boost` and `boost-python`:

-    brew install --build-from-source --with-python --fresh -vd boost
+    brew install --build-from-source --fresh -vd boost boost-python

 **Note** that Homebrew maintains itself as a separate git repository and making the above `brew edit FORMULA` changes will change files in your local copy of homebrew's master branch.
 By default, this will prevent you from updating Homebrew using `brew update`, as you will get an error message like the following: